Ennyyz/Estimating_the_Depth_of_an_Object/README.md

 1. **Deep Learning Model:** A model (e.g., U-Net, MiDaS) is trained to predict depth directly from a single image.
 2. **Single Image Input:** The model takes the image of the bus as input.
 3. **Depth Map Output:** The model analyzes the image and predicts depth for each pixel, creating a depth map.

 <img src="/output/unet.webp" alt="Example Image 3"/>

-**Results:** Both stereo vision and deep learning generate depth maps and provide object location (bounding box) and depth information, enabling us to understand the bus's 3D position and its distance from other objects.
+**Results:** Both stereo vision and deep learning generate depth maps and provide object location (bounding box) and depth information, enabling an understanding of the bus's 3D position and its distance from other objects.

 ## MiDaS + YOLOv8 Demo